 Kein Foto

-Diehl, Jessica Ann
+Jessica Ann Diehl

 Jessica Ann Diehl is an Assistant Professor in the Department of Architecture at the National University of Singapore where she teaches a community design studio addressing issues of urban food security in the Master of Landscape Architecture Programme.
 Her research interests include place-based investigation of social networks, health equity, and alternative food systems.